Jabril09/azure-network-protocols/README.md

 <img src="https://i.imgur.com/iXqPyaD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lorem ipsum dolor .
 Now back in powershell type in SSH.
 From here we will connect to VM1 to VM2 through secure shell.(SSH).
 Instead of using ping use SSH labuser@ 10.0.0.5 then enter the password you created for VM2
 </p>
 <br />
 </p>